TriTue2011/tutorials/README.en.md

 ## Voice Assist - Camera Image Analysis

-Give Voice Assist eyes on your surroundings by allowing it to access your cameras and answer questions about what's happening.
+Turn your security cameras into "smart eyes" for your virtual assistant.
+No need to open the app and check every angle-just let Voice Assist look for you.

 **Key Features:**

-- **Image Analysis:** Extracts content from camera snapshots to answer your questions.
-- **Multi-Camera Support:** Configure multiple cameras to give Voice Assist a wider field of view.
-- **Instant Responses:** Get answers almost immediately after asking.
+- **Visual Intelligence:** Voice Assist can "see" images from your cameras and describe in detail what is happening.
+- **Comprehensive View:** Supports connecting multiple cameras at once (gate, yard, living room...) for a complete overview.
+- **Instant Response:** Captures and analyzes the image the moment you ask.

 **Example Voice Commands:**

+- "Check the gate camera, is anyone standing there?"
-- "Check the cameras to see where the cat is."
+- "Check if the cat is in the front yard or the back yard?"
-- "Look at the gate camera to see if anyone's there."
+- "Look to see if the garage door is closed."
-- "Is there a strange car in the yard?"
+- "Is there any strange car in the yard?"

 **Use Cases:**

-- Quickly check your yard, a child's room, or your front door without opening the camera app.
-- Find a pet or confirm unusual activity when you're not near a screen.
+- **Security:** Quickly check the situation around the house when you hear a strange noise at night.
+- **Monitoring:** Keep an eye on children or pets without being glued to your phone screen.
+- **Convenience:** Quickly confirm physical states (door open/closed, lights on/off) that sensors might miss.

 To use this feature, you need to install **both blueprints**: